Leaderboard

 2 points

-What you are doing is incredible. we humans created the feral cat populations so we should also take care of them.
+15. What you are doing is incredible. we humans created the feral cat populations so we should also take care of them.
 And you are doing just that.
 I don't know of feral ones in my area, mine are all neighbour hood cats with collars or I know who owns them.
 So I tend to put my donation dollars to disadvantaged animals in need.
 It's hard to educate people that cats are not wild animals who need to roam.
 Nor, do I get into discussions with people like that anymore.
 Unless it's only to say, your cat will likely die a horrible death at the mouth of a coyote or tires of a car, can you live with that?
 It sounds cruel but you can't talk to people who don't want to change, and I dont need that kind of drama anymore.
-Thank goodness for you and animal groups that take on educating people.2 points
+Thank goodness for you and animal groups that take on educating people.

-I just discovered something.
+16. I just discovered something.
 I was working in the vector workshop again and making elements.
 I made a leaf which I may show later, it is where I discovered something.
 When you create a vector shape and are using more than one shape, that vector shape when you bring it into a new layout has all the elements that made it up actually separate.
 I had made a shield in the previous vector workshop that used 2 elements to make it.
 When I use it, I can make each element a different color as shown in this screenshot.
-How neat is that???1 point
+How neat is that???

 1 point